The ability to handle variability in raw materials has always been essential for profitable feed production.

 In summary, a number of different factors add-up to a more viable use of NIR analysis for feed producers.

 Here’s our checklist of elements to look out for:

 - A high quality NIR Instrument from a reputable supplier.
-This should have IP65 approval for use in the harsh conditions encountered in a control room at the feed mill.
+This should be approved for use in the harsh conditions encountered in a control room at the feed mill.

 - Ready-to-use global calibrations for feed ingredients and final feed.
 Adjustment to local materials might be required, but the ready-to-use calibrations provide a good start that would otherwise take many months of reference analysis work to achieve.

 - Support for initial setup including validation as described in the ISO 12099 standard for use of NIR instruments